-AP: Trooper’s mic records talk of beating, choking Black man
+Louisiana state trooper’s mic records talk of beating, choking Black man

 Greene, a barber who had lived for years in central Florida, was not known to be wanted on any charges at the time of the police chase.
 He had a criminal record in Florida that included arrests ranging from theft to drug possession.
 Court records show he served more than a year in prison following a 2015 conviction for burglary and grand theft.

-The State Police crash report does indicate that alcohol and drug use was “suspected,” but it doesn’t indicate what the toxicology results were.
+The State Police crash report does indicate whether alcohol or drug use was involved.

 Sign up for Daily Newsletters